 - 1/4 cup chopped fresh flat leaf parsley or 2 tablespoons dried parsley

 - 1/2 cup chicken broth

 - sea salt and freshly ground black pepper, to taste

-- 2- lb. bags Baby Dutch Yellow Potatoes (Melissa's)
+- 2 lbs Baby Dutch Yellow Potatoes Melissa's

-- Boil potatoes in water until done but still firm; drain.
+Boil potatoes in water until tender but still firm; drain.
+Cut potatoes in half.
 Add vinegar mixture to warm potatoes in a large bowl.
 Toss well and allow to rest for 5 minutes.